Getting Around Vegas

 Recommendation: Ride-sharing options are always a great choice and can be convenient when traveling to or from the resort corridor to outlying destinations.

 What you need to know: Ride-sharing companies may implement surge pricing during times of high demand, like when major events or activities are taking place in the destination.
-Hotels have designated areas where ride-sharing companies can pick up guest, so make sure you know where the pick-up area is.
-There is no surge pricing for Trip to Strip and customer pickup locations include RTC bus stops and designated RTC paratransit stops.
-Trip to Strip drivers will make every attempt to pick up customers near their location and get customers as close as possible to their final destination, but customers may be required to walk a short distance after being dropped off.
+Hotels have designated areas where ride-sharing companies can pick up guests, so make sure you know where the pick-up area is.

-About: Taxis are the main form of transportation used throughout Vegas.
+About: Taxis are another prevalent form of transportation used throughout Vegas.
 There is an abundance of them all over the city and, most likely, always a few waiting within a taxi line at a hotel during all hours of the day and night.

 Cost: Varies depending on traffic and time of year.
 Additionally, taxis requested at the airport have an additional fee included.

-What you need to know: What you need to know: Unlike other cities, you cannot hail a taxi on the street in Las Vegas.
-Taxis are required to pick up a fair at a physical address, such as a hotel taxi line.
-Hotel have specific areas for taxi pick-up, usually near the valet or main entrance.
+What you need to know: Unlike other cities, you cannot hail a taxi on the street in Las Vegas.
+Taxis are required to pick up passengers at a physical address, such as a hotel taxi line.
+Hotels have specific areas for taxi pick-up, usually near the valet or main entrance.
 If you have any concerns with a taxi driver, you can call the Nevada Taxicab Authority at 702-668-4005 to report any issues.

-About: The Deuce is the name of Las Vegas’ form of public transportation that’s operated by the Regional Transportation Committee.
+About: The Deuce is Las Vegas’ public transportation operated by the Regional Transportation Committee.
 While the bus runs throughout town, there are two routes you can specifically take for the Strip and Downtown.
 These are Deuce on the Strip, which will stop at about every property on the Strip, and SDX Strip & Downtown Express, which stops at about half the stops as the other route.

 Cost: A two-hour pass is $6; a 24-hour pass is $8; and a three-day pass is $20.
 You can buy your ticket on the bus.

-Recommendation: If you’re looking to check out the old Strip and don’t want to pay a lot and don’t mind riding a bus, this is what we recommend.
-It is the cheapest form of transportation from the Strip to Downtown Las Vegas/Fremont Street.
+Recommendation: If you’re looking to go from the Strip to downtown Las Vegas or vice versa affordably and don’t mind riding the bus, this is what we recommend.
+It is the most budget friendly form of transportation from the Strip to downtown/Fremont Street.

 What you need to know: Unlike taxis, The Deuce will actually pick you up on the Las Vegas Strip.
 If you’re looking to head back to your hotel after midnight, you’ll have to catch The Deuce on the Strip as the express bus will only run until midnight.